Looking for the “official” BSA Pinewood Derby rules for Cub Scouts? Find out all about the rules and inspections with printable examples.

 - Only official Cub Scout Pinewood Derby wheels and axles are permitted.

-- Only dry lubricant is permitted.
+- Only dry lubricants are permitted.

 - Details such as steering wheel and driver are permissible as long as these details do not exceed the maximum length, width, and weight specifications.